 - Retaliation for reporting unacceptable behavior.

-- Unacceptable behavior conveyed in a magger of joking still constitutes unacceptable behavior.
+- Unacceptable behavior conveyed in a manner of joking still constitutes unacceptable behavior.

-Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety at any time should contact local law enforcement (by calling 911) and then immediately notify any of the CENTRA6 organizers in person or at the email linked below.
+Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety at any time should immediately notify any of the CENTRA 7 organizers in person.

 If you are not in immediate danger but feel that you are the subject of unacceptable behavior, have witnessed any such behavior, or have other concerns, report the incident to one of the conference organizers (as soon as possible) who will work to resolve the situation.

 Conference organizers will treat all reports seriously and will work to understand the situation through prompt investigation, including conversations with relevant individuals and witnesses before determining an appropriate course of action.